-Where students have a demanding workload, including high level enrichment participation, we recommend taking supervised study as an option.
-This gives students one less GCSE and the supervised study class is taken by a qualified teacher who will give students study skills and support to help them manage their studies.
+Where students have a demanding workload, including high level enrichment participation, we provide supervised study as an option.
+This gives students one less GCSE and the supervised study class supported by a qualified teacher from a range of subjects.

 Equipment provided (included in fees)